 🟧 Tier 2 Data Center Graphic

-The below shows a typical graphic of a Tier 2 Power and Cooling Infrastructure, these can differ from project to project dependent on the design and installation, so only provided as an example.
+Below is a typical graphic of a Tier 2 Power and Cooling Infrastructure; these can differ from project to project depending on the design and installation, so only provided as an example.

 🟧 Benefits of Designing and Installing a Tier 2 System